-For those wanting an easier course then try the Blue Mountain Gorges Challenge.
+For those wanting less demanding course then try the Blue Mountain Gorges Challenge.
 This course is simply awesome.
 Run in conjunction with the Mt Peel event.
 It is a true adventure that will challenge riders of any ability.
 With fast gravel, grunty climbs, rough 4WD tracks, numerous river and stream crossings, open grass flats, it simply has it all and is a must-do course for anyone who enjoys challenging adventure courses.
 It's 65kms covers some fantastic inland South Canterbury terrain.
 The route, incorporating over 1000m of altitude gain and loss, leaves Peel Forest and follows the Orari Gorge to Lochaber Station.
 There the route joins the course of the marathon for its return to Peel Forest township via Andrews Stream.
 There are no major climbs but the course is very undulating with lots of river crossings.
 The course is ideal for intermediate to expert riders who have a few technical skills

 Special trophies for winners in each race plus first male and female to the summit of Coal Hill.
 For those not up at the point end of the race, there are loads of spot prizes from many local businesses including adventure experiences with Air Safaris and Rangitata Rafts.
 Your entry fee includes a meal at the end of the race.

 Entries close on March 18, 2014 (You can still register after this date, but a late fee applies.
 We recommend you enter on-line (you can pay by Visa or Mastercard, internet banking or send us a cheque).
 To enter on-line you need an email address.
 Entries are confirmed by e-mail, so type your email address carefully.